Confidential and Respectful

 - Exchange information, such as letters and pictures, with individuals important to your adoption story

 - Replace documents held by overseas adoption agency

 - Support travel and meetings/reunions with birth and foster families

 If your country of birth is not listed above, please contact our Post Adoption Intake Specialist at email@example.com or 651-255-2371.

 Adopted adults, birth parents or adoptive parents are able to request that their file be checked for updates or requests for contact from other members of the adoption triad.
 Requests for allowable file copies, background information, and specific requests, such as information about naturalization, are possible with this service.International Brief Service Request

 Birthland travel helps connect international adoptees with a sense of history and culture, they can be especially significant when shared with loved ones.
 The birthland travel experience involves exploration of culture, traditions, foods, personal history and the lives of everyday people in the adoptee’s country of origin.
 This tour is open to individuals and families, regardless of placing agency.

-Currently we are offering two fully-staffed and guided tours to South Korea.Learn More About Tour Korea!
+Currently we are offering a fully-staffed and guided tours to South Korea.Learn More About Tour Korea!

 An adopted adult placed after August 1, 1982, may be able to receive identifying information from their placing agency about one or both of their birth parents named on the original birth records, provided neither birth parent filed an Affidavit of Non-Disclosure and they were informed of the law.
 Under these circumstances, the identity of the birth parents named on the birth certificate, including birth dates, last known addresses, and birthplaces may be shared.